Mela Chiraghan

 Mela Chiraghan or Mela Shalimar ("Festival of Lights") is a three-day annual festival to mark the urs (death anniversary) of the Punjabi poet and Sufi saint Shah Hussain (1538 1599) who lived in Lahore in the 16th century.

 It takes place at the shrine of Shah Hussain in Baghbanpura, on the outskirts of Lahore, Pakistan, adjacent to the Shalimar Gardens.
 The festival was held in the Shalimar Gardens, until President Ayub Khan ordered against it in 1958.

 This used to be the largest festival in the Punjab, but now comes second to Basant.
 Peasants, Mughal rulers, the Punjabi Sikh residents and even the British officers during their British Raj used to show up at this festival.
 Maharaja Ranjeet Singh (13 Nov 1780 27 June 1839) had high respect for this 16th century sufi saint Shah Hussain.
-In the early half of the 19th century, during the Sikh rule in Punjab, Maharaja Ranjeet Singh used to lead a procession from the Lahore Fort to this festival site.
+In the early half of the 19th century, during the Sikh rule in Punjab, Maharaja Ranjit Singh used to lead a procession from the Lahore Fort to this festival site.